chuksdsilent/console-tutorial/READMe.md

 Alot of us (Javascript developers) have been using the console to debug our applications but most of the time what we use only console.log but there are other method which you can use in different cases

-Today I am going to show your some console methods that weill help you debug faster and also code faster.
+Today I am going to show your some console methods that will help you debug faster and also code faster.

 There are more that 15 console methods you can use and each of them have their unique cases where